sysdiglabs/secure-inline-scan-examples/jenkins/new-scan-engine/README.md

 Both approaches require a couple of things:

-* A valid Sysdig Secure API token
+* A valid Sysdig Secure API token.
 * Have access to the image storage, either to the local storage where the image was created or to the registry where it is stored.
+* The appropriate Sysdig vulnerability scanning endpoint depending on your region, see [the official documentation](https://docs.sysdig.com/en/docs/administration/saas-regions-and-ip-ranges).